-He felt genuinely angry when she said this and said, I bloody well never felt like the favourite, that’s for sure.
+I bloody well never felt like the favourite, that’s for sure.

 Helen sighed, shifted in her armchair, sinking lower into the seat, taking a long sip from her wine glass.
 Sometimes, she said, I think he couldn’t even look at you because you reminded him of her so much.

 She looked at him then suddenly and said, Do you remember that big fire on the farm?
 You were fourteen I think.
 It was during the Christmas holidays so you were back from boarding school.